unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 65+ years      | 37.2           | 223.4       |
 | total          | 6.5            | 45.4        |

-** As a quick note, figures for the population under the age of 1 year in Youngstown were not available at the time this article was written (numbers were only available starting with the 0 to 24 age group), so we were not able to calculate an infant mortality rate for the city.
-The value, therefore, for the 1-24 age group below for Youngstown is a little higher than it should be in reality.
+> Figures for the population under the age of 1 year in Youngstown are not available, as such it is impossible to calculate infant mortality rate.
+Thus the value, for the 1-24 age group for Youngstown is a little higher reality.

-So what can explain these unbelievably high values in Youngstown?
-This is a complicated, multi-layered issue, with some experts spending years analyzing these problems.
-Two factors that may play into these high rates are an aging population, which has above average rates for a number of diseases.
-Below is a table comparing incident rates for [6 diseases in Mahoning County (Youngstown)](https://www.odh.ohio.gov/healthstats/vitalstats/deathstat.aspx) versus the
+So what can explain these unbelievably high rates in Youngstown?
+This is a complicated, multi-layered issue, some experts spend years analyzing such questions.

+Two factors that may affect these high rates are the aging population, above average rates for a number of diseases.
+Below is a table comparing incident rates for [6 diseases in Mahoning County](https://www.odh.ohio.gov/healthstats/vitalstats/deathstat.aspx) versus the
 United States as a whole.

 | Rate (# Deaths / 100,000 Population) | Mahoning County (Youngstown) | United States |